Introduction to Infused Water

 -

 Fresh Clean Water – Use filtered water to make basil-infused or infused water.
 In particular, Berkey water filters can make a good blend.
-This will allow you to enjoy a good sip of fruit-infused water drinks cuisine.
+This will allow you to enjoy a good sip of fruit-infused water drinks and cuisine.
+Add as much water as desired to suit your taste.

 -